Electromechanical cipher machine

 Another difference with the Enigma was that the coding wheels were stepped

-irregularly, whereas most of the Enigma variations featured regular stepping.
+irregularly, whereas most of the Enigma variants featured regular stepping.

 According to Hagelin, this made the machine far less predictable.